 - minimise contact with other service users and staff as far as possible

 - wear a FRSM during this activity – if service user cannot wear a FRSM, a risk assessment should take this into account

 This advice also applies during an outbreak where staffing capacity allows.

 Transferring to hospital during self-isolation

 Service users may need to go to hospital during their self-isolation period.

-Service users in SCRC settings who are symptomatic should follow the stay at home advice on NHS inform.
+Service users who are symptomatic should follow the stay-at-home advice on NHS inform.

-- are absent from fever without the use of medication such as paracetamol
+- are free from fever for 48 hours without the use of medication such as paracetamol

 - no longer feel unwell